Guide to choosing the best sports headphones.

 - If you have a wired running headset with no ear fixings, you can try running the cable behind your ear in such a way that the headset is inverted.
 This can turn a conventional headset into a running headset.

-- Another tip is to buy some cheap clips to attach each of the cables (right and left ear) to the collar of the T-shirt, so the weight of the cable will not dislodge the helmets for running.
+- Another tip is to buy some cheap clips to attach each of the cables (right and left ear) to the collar of the T-shirt, so the weight of the cable will not dislodge the headphones while exercising.

 - Beats Fit Pro